Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 vampire-shrimp

-Vampire Shrimp are native to South America and Western Africa and are not a very common species of shrimp.
-They can live up to five years in captivity, which is far longer than most species of freshwater shrimp.
-The color of these shrimp can vary, from blue to gray to brown or even a pink one.
-They also change color frequently so makes a perfect addition of color to your tank.
+Vampire shrimp, native to South America and West Africa, are less common but can live up to five years in captivity—far longer than most freshwater shrimp species.
+Their color varies, ranging from blue to gray, brown, or even pink, and they frequently change hues, adding a dynamic splash of color to your tank.

 Blue Velvet Shrimp